scontain-gmbh/nfs-ganesha/src/doc/man/ganesha-core-config.rst

 grace_oid(string, default "grace")
     Name of the object containing the rados_cluster grace DB

-nodeid(uint32, range 0 to INT32_MAX, default -1)
+nodeid(string, default result of gethostname())
     Unique node identifier within rados_cluster.
-    Internally a string is formed like "node<nodeid>" to register membership within rados_cluster.
-If nodeid is -1, then hostname (returned via gethostname()) is used for registering the membership.
+    If nodeid is numeric string, then internally a string is formed like "node<nodeid>" to register membership within rados_cluster.
+If nodeid is non-numeric string, then it is used as is.
+If no nodeid present, then hostname (returned via gethostname()) is used for registering the membership

 RADOS_URLS {}
 --------------------------------------------------------------------------------